hpamanji/terraform-zero-to-hero-course/Day_07/01_multi_cloud_configurations.md

 ### Example: Multi-Cloud Configuration
 Here’s how you can manage resources in both **AWS** and **Google Cloud Platform** using Terraform:

+In the example configuration below, we are using Terraform to manage resources across multiple clouds in a single configuration.

+To achieve this, we define separate provider blocks for each cloud provider.

 ```hcl

 # AWS Provider
 provider "aws" {
   region = "us-east-1"